Working Safely With Chemicals

 - Asking your supervisor or EH&S

-The labels of chemical containers under new OSHA regulations will be required to have pictograms, a signal word, hazard and precautionary statements, the product identifier, and supplier identification.
+The labels of chemical containers (PDF) under new OSHA regulations will be required to have pictograms (PDF), a signal word, hazard and precautionary statements, the product identifier, and supplier identification.

 In addition to the OSHA labels, another common hazard communication tool is the NFPA diamond.
 The four colored regions correspond to a chemical’s Fire (Red), Reactivity/Instability (Yellow), Health (Blue), or "Special" (White) hazards, and the number within a particular region indicates the hazard level associated with that category.
 A larger number indicates a greater potential hazard.
 The four regions are always arranged in the same order.